kubernetes/enhancements/keps/sig-storage/1698-generic-ephemeral-volumes/README.md

 generic ephemeral inline volumes as for pods that use PVCs which get created separately.
 To make this comparable, the storage class should use late binding.

-This will need further discussion before going to GA.

 * **Are there any missing metrics that would be useful to have to improve observability of this feature?**